ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 - [x] Add `data-ref="name"` support.
 If suffixed with a `[]`, push the element to an array.
 - [x] Add interface to use for the store module instead of passing the store in.
 - [x] Add scoping support to attribute values?
 So elements store can define a scope via `data-scope="name"` and then bind, refs and handles can prefix values with `scopename:`.
 A bind for example, would look like `data-bind--disabled="scopename:statekey"`.
-- [] Constant attributes prefixes need to be configurable via the Elements.start method.
+- [x] Constant attributes prefixes need to be configurable via the Elements.start method.
 Smae with seperators config.
 - [] Implement solution for plugins and registering handlers.
 - [] Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
 Feature opt-in?
+- [] Create Events handler plugin.
+- [] Create Intersection handler plugin.
+- [] Create DOM handler plugin.
+- [] Create Focus Trap handler plugin.
+- [] Go through lib and add debug logs where appropriate.
 - [] Update entire readme to be better structured and more in-depth.
 - [] Add method for re-creating the stores - would be needed for Astro's full site view transitions.
 - [] Create some examples of how to use the library and make use of the createSignal, createEffect and createMemo functions.